 Trading Post Beginnings

-Fishers was was first settled by William Conner back in 1802 as a trading post along the White River.
+Fishers was first settled by William Conner back in 1802 as a trading post along the White River.
 Seventy years later, in 1872, Salathiel Fisher divided his land into town lots.

 The area was known as Fishers Station and originally as Fishers Switch.
 New communities in this time period would spring up along railroads and Fishers was no exception, hence the early reference to a train station or switch.